 - Most popular video: Do not Pre Order the TIKO 3D printer until you watch this video

 Dustin, aka the Jatman, is a very active and rising Youtuber and 3D printing evangelist.
 Despite being fairly recent, his channel is growing super fast, thanks to Dustin’s always thorough reviews and his overall 3D printing expertise.
-One thing that make this channel stand out: the weekly live stream series “3D Printing Tonight”, a kind of late night show where he discusses the week’s hot topics (check out the infamous Tiko videos!) and does Q/A sessions.
-Dustin is among the most involved members of the 3D printing community, with very active social media profiles and regular participation in event or guest videos.
-No doubt Dustin is on the right track to be a top 3D printing Youtuber, so get onboard now and subscribe!
+One thing that makes this channel stand out: the weekly live stream series “3D Printing Tonight”, a kind of late-night show where he discusses the week’s hot topics (check out the infamous Tiko videos!) and does Q/A sessions.
+Dustin is among the most involved members of the 3D printing community, with very active social media profiles and regular participation in events or guest videos.
+No doubt Dustin is on the right track to be a top 3D printing Youtuber, so get on board now and subscribe!

 Chaos Core Tech

 - Creator name: Garrett

 - Most popular video: 3D Printed Slimes [Slime Rancher] – Boom, Phosphor, Rad & Honey!

 Garrett is a programmer passionate about 3D printing and making in general.
 On his channel, he shares his tips to design and 3D print characters from comics, movies, or video games.
 From South Park Christmas tree characters to sword design tutorials on Fusion360, Garrett is never short of inspiration to create new videos and share them with his audience!

 A Pyro Design